MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 ### Basic Public IP SKU

-IP addresses (public and private) are part of the IP services in Azure that enable communication among private and public resources.
+IP addresses (public and private) are part of IP services in Azure that enable communication among private and public resources.
 Public IPs are linked to services like VNet gateways, application gateways, and others that need outbound connectivity to the Internet.
 Private IPs enable communication between Azure resources internally.

 The Basic Public IP SKU is seen as legacy today and has more limitations than Standard Public IP SKU.
 One of the major limitations for Zero Trust for the Basic Public IP SKU is that the use of network security groups isn't required but recommended, while it's mandatory with the Standard Public IP SKU.